Data-Science-for-Linguists-2022/Child-Vocab-Development/README.md

 See this [page](https://talkbank.org/share/citation.html) for more information.

 ## Python package `PyLangAcq`
-This Python package was used in this project for data processing and analysis.
-Citation:
+The following Python package was used in this project for data processing and analysis:
 > Lee, Jackson L., Ross Burkholder, Gallagher B. Flinn, and Emily R. Coppess.
 2016.
 Working with CHAT transcripts in Python.
 Technical report TR-2016-02, Department of Computer Science, University of Chicago.
 > Github repo: https://github.com/jacksonllee/pylangacq

-The package is license under the MIT License.
+The package is licensed under the MIT License.
 See [`pylangacq_license.txt`](https://github.com/Data-Science-for-Linguists-2022/Child-Vocab-Development/blob/main/code/pylangacq_license.txt) for more information.

 ## Acknowledgment